Priit Pedajas

-Priit Pedajas (born 21 January 1954 in Tallinn) is an Estonian actor and theatre director.
+Priit Pedajas (born 21 January 1954) is an Estonian actor and theatre director.

+Biography

+Pedajas was born 21 January 1954 in Tallinn.

 In 1976, he graduated from the Tallinn State Conservatory' Performing Arts Department.
 From 1979 until 1985, he was an actor and director at Ugala Theatre.
 From 1985 until 1991, he was a director at Endla Theatre.
 From 1991 until 1999, he was the director of the Estonian Drama Theatre.
 Since 1999 he is the principal stage manager (peanäitejuht) of Estonian Drama Theatre.

-Besides theatre roles he has also appeared in a number of films and on television.
+Besides theatre he has also appeared in a number of films and on television.